Division of Environmental Engineering

 57 Campus DriveSaskatoon SK S7N 5A9

-The Environmental Engineering graduate program is being discontinued and no new students are being accepted.
+No new students are being accepted into the Environmental Engineering graduate program.
 Over time, student’s interests have become more focused in different aspects of environmental science and engineering.
 Potential applicants are encouraged to look at the following graduate programs which offer both master’s and PhD options.

 Biological Engineering is the application of engineering principles to any process associated with the production of biologically-based goods and the management and protection of our natural resources.
 Biological engineers develop efficient and environmentally-sensitive methods of producing food, fiber, timber, bio-based products and renewable energy sources for an ever-increasing world population.
 These engineers directly contribute to the improvement of our quality of life, right here in Saskatchewan and Canada, as well as around the world.